 Net-Tech President Explains Cutting-Edge Cyber Concerns

-October is National Cybersecurity Awareness Month, which means that now is the ideal time for organizations to review their current cybersecurity practices and to set new goals.
+October is National IT Security Awareness Month, which means that now is the ideal time for organizations to review their current IT security practices and to set new goals.
 With the changes 2020 has brought, your goals for 2021 should differ from previous years.

-New cybersecurity best practices are needed to keep organizations’ data protected while employees work from home.
+New IT security best practices are needed to keep organizations’ data protected while employees work from home.
 It’s also important to verify that your data is safe from new tactics cybercriminals are using.

 We sat down with our own G.L.
-Dart, Net-Tech President, to discuss what organizations are currently doing, what’s working, and what needs to be changed so that decision-makers can rest assured their cybersecurity defense will protect them against any attack.
+Dart, Net-Tech President, to discuss what organizations are currently doing, what’s working, and what needs to be changed so that decision-makers can rest assured their IT security defense will protect them against any attack.